iconix/rc-webrev/src/content/blog/rc-reflection-3.md

 ---
-title: 'Recurse Center: Weeks 4-5'
+title: 'recurse center: weeks 4-5'
 pubDate: 2024-12-06T00:00:00-05:00
 description: "i'll be waiting here for you, my love // on this new york city coast"
 author: 'Nadja Rhodes'
-tags: ['recurse', 'blogging', 'learning in public']
+tags: ['recurse', 'learning in public']
 ---

 🦃 Week 4 was abbreviated for Turkey Day in the States.
 So I am combining Weeks 4-5 into one reflection.